Layers of Learning Curriculum Guide

 Teaching the Units

-There are three essentials when teaching a lesson.
+There are three essentials when learning a unit.

 This is where you read books, do timelines, watch videos, or learn about the topic in some other way.
-You'll use the library list, the introduction to the unit, and the sidebars during this step.
+You'll use the library list, the introduction to the unit, and perhaps sidebars during this step.
+You can have your children take notes or make illustrated fact sheets at this point.

 Next, do a hands on project.
 This step cements the information in your student's mind.
 It also helps the student understand at a deeper, more personal level.
 Reading about oxidation and reduction and making it happen in a test tube involves learning on completely different levels.